-• IB Theater SL Seminar Jr. yr.
-452D00HW Sr. yr.
-452A00IW
+• IB Theater SL Seminar

+Junior Year 452D00HW Senior Year 452A00IW

 Enables students to develop performance skills, study selected texts from an international perspective, exercise practical analysis of a play from a director's point of view and participate in theatrical production.
 Students will maintain a reflective journal which will be included in their final portfolio.
-Participation in this course will enable students to develop communication skills, the ability to collaborate with others, analysis and reflection of written works from a global perspective, imaginative research, and self-analysis The IB exam must be taken in the Senior year in order to receive IB credit.
-Offered only at South Pointe High School.
+Participation in this course will enable students to develop communication skills, the ability to collaborate with others, analysis and reflection of written works from a global perspective, imaginative research, and self-analysis.